adrianpk/hermesone/docs/sample/site/content/root/page/layout-selection.md

 **This may sound overwhelming, but remember, you can rely on the defaults to start and customize later as needed.
 Most of the time you won't need this granular control.**

----

-This document explains the layout selection logic used in Hermes.

----